 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and percent of providers who met training requirements in accordance with state regulation and the approved waiver.
-Numerator = Number of providers who met training requirements in accordance with state regulation and waiver requirements.
-Denominator = Total number of adult day care providers reviewed.
+Number and percent of personal care providers submitting documentation that training requirements for caregivers were met.
+Numerator = Number of personal care providers submitting documentation that training requirements for caregivers were met.
+Denominator = Total number of personal care providers reviewed.